Looking for program costs?

 - our “tuition assistance” rate is a “honors system” 17% discounted tuition

-- and our “scholarship” rate is an up to 85% discounted tuition.
+- and our “scholarship” rate is an up to 100% of tuition in financial assistance.

-Parents will select between the “standard” and “tuition assistance” rate when enrolling a student in the program.
+Parents will select the tuition tier when enrolling a student in the program.

-In other words, acceptance decisions for “tuition assistance” candidates are need-blind.
+In other words, acceptance decisions are need-blind.
 We do still think it is best for students and parents to discuss the financial considerations of participating in a program prior to applying.
 This is particularly true for families that are applying in our “scholarship” tier, since parents will need to complete our Parent Statement of Financial Circumstances and submit a recent tax return.

 Why Tiered Tuition

 Sustainable Summer operates on a tiered tuition model.
 This structure is designed to make participation in a Sustainable Summer program accessible and affordable.
 Even higher earning families may face temporary financial setbacks or needs, such as loss of a job or multiple siblings in college.
 A tiered tuition model helps ensure families from across the economic spectrum are able to participate in a program.
 We’ve been using this model successfully for several years.
 Internal analysis indicates that there has been little to no “abuse” of the “no questions asked” discount we offer families.
 Some of the administrative strain of managing our financial aid program is reduced and families that need a bit of extra financial help to participate have one less application to worry about.
 This is a win-win scenario and we think more organizations in our field should use a tiered tuition model.

 The Value of a Sustainable Summer Program